 Now if we could just get some sunny weather we could get out to Bethells and knock the bugger off!

+In case you're wondering, we are still making this movie!
 After a big flurry of activity, Last Flight is in a holding pattern while we wait for people to become free and locations to become available!
 We are however, still firmly in the middle of production.

 A lot of the difficult stuff is behind us fortunately – the awesome landscape shots and long hikes.
 But the meat of the story and the body of the scenes is still waiting to be done.
 This means some more filming at Bethells and our green screen work at Sunset Studios.
 I’m really looking forward to it!